bitovi/academy/src/react/4-props.md

 @highlight 2

 The button above calls `console.log('clicked')` whenever the user clicks it.
-But once again, we're running into a reusability issue.
+But once again, we’re running into a reusability issue.

 Suppose we wanted to perform an arbitrary action when the button is clicked instead of the hardcoded `console.log('clicked')`.